Universal Translation Services

 6. Focus on the Context

 When it comes to Hebrew songs, don’t ignore the context.
-Do some basic background facts such as who’s the writer, when was it written, and whether it relates to a specific event or written just to entertain people.
+Do some basic background facts such as who’s the writer, when it was written, and whether it relates to a specific event or written just to entertain people.

 english to tsonga translation app